ctcl-bregis/ctclsite-rust/config/projects/mct_1.md

 The Banana Pi team was greatly helpful during the planning and assembly stage of the project.

 # Hardware
+The device made use of off-the-shelf components and parts from other devices.

 ## Case
 The case was built from plywood reused from a 50-60's era phono radio system.
 The front bezel was reused from a digital photo frame and consisted of (presumably) solid aluminum.
 The case was put together using hot glue and wood screws.